Taylor Swanson: Career

 Swanson was officially classified as a T37 athlete in June 2023.
 In September of that year, Swanson raced in the Diamond League Prefontaine Classic at the University of Oregon’s Hayward Field, where she finished fourth in the Para 100 meter (a race which combines multiple classifications into one event).

 Swanson made her international debut for the United States at the 2023 Parapan American Games.
 She won silvers medal in the 100 meter and 200 meter T37 events.

 On March 18, 2024, Swanson was selected to represent the United States at the 2024 World Para Athletics Championships.
 She won a silver medal in the 100 meter T37 event with a personal-best time of 12.86 seconds.
 She also won a silver medal in the 200 meter T37 event with a personal-best time of 26.89 seconds.

-In August and September of 2024, Swanson made her Paralympic debut in the Paris Olympic & Paralympic Games.
+In August and September 2024, Swanson made her Paralympic debut in the Paris Olympic & Paralympic Games.
 She won a silver medal in the 100 meter T37, and a bronze medal in the 4x100m Universal Relay.